 Still have questions about filing joint taxes with your foreign spouse?

-Our team of expert accountants are standing by to provide you with the tax expertise you need in order to make educated tax decisions.
+Our team of expert accountants is standing by to provide you with the tax expertise you need in order to make educated tax decisions.
 Contact us today to have your tax questions answered, including how to file taxes when married to a foreign spouse.